anshulee/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####2.
 Final Model Architecture

-The final model architecture  consisted of a nVidia model neural network without any modifications
+The final model architecture  consisted of a nVidia model neural network with dropout layers before each FCL
 ####3.
 Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving: